 Either: Reading Medieval Texts or Multilingual Middle Ages or Medieval Arabic

 Option modules may cover topics such as:

 There are also a wide range of further option modules offered across all the Department's MA programmes which are available to you.

 You may also choose available modules from other arts and humanities departments.

-You'll submit your dissertation in September.
+You'll submit your dissertation at the end of your course.
 Recent dissertation examples include: